TheraForge/OTFMagicBox/README.md

 The purpose of this layer is to inform the ViewModel about the user’s action.
 This layer observes the ViewModel and does not contain any kind of application logic.

 ### 3. ViewModel:
 It exposes those data streams which are relevant to the View.
 Moreover, it serves as a link between the Model and the View.

- Some important role played by MVVM.
+Some important roles played in MVVM:

-* ViewModel does not hold any kind of reference to the View.
+* The ViewModel does not hold any kind of reference to a View.
-* Many to-1 relationships exist between View and ViewModel.
+* Many-to-1 relationships exist between Views and ViewModel.
-* No triggering methods to update the View.
+* No triggering methods to update a View.

-For better understanding of MVVM architecture view [This Article](https://www.toptal.com/ios/swift-tutorial-introduction-to-mvvm)
+For better understanding of the MVVM architecture see [This Article](https://www.toptal.com/ios/swift-tutorial-introduction-to-mvvm)

-## Ways to Implement MVVM in the Project

-Recommended ways to implement MVVM design pattern in iOS projects:

-* Using RxJava for DataBinding.
-* Using combine framework for DataBinding.

-# Combine Framework

-The Combine framework provides a declarative Swift API for processing values over time.
-These values can represent many kinds of asynchronous events.
-Combine declares publishers to expose values that can change over time, and subscribers to receive those values from the publishers.

-If you are using swiftUI than it is recommended to use combine framework.

-Here are some link to understand and learn how to use combine framework.

-The [Official Documentation](https://developer.apple.com/documentation/combine/receiving-and-handling-events-with-combine) to understand the combine.

-Also view [This Article](https://medium.com/apple-developer-academy-federico-ii/combine-and-swiftui-9888f7b111bf) for basic understanding of combine framework.

 # CI/CD Setup